sandeep-kadam/spring-boot/README.md

 # spring-boot
-This repository containes spring boot code examples which explains the features of spring-boot.
+This repository contains spring boot examples which explains the features of spring boot.